GuillaumeDesforges/git-teaching-material/practical-session/src/instructions.md

   - you can name your repository however you want
     > Usually, we use lowercase characters (`a`, `b`, `c`, ...) spearated by hyphens `-` instead of spaces.
-    > Example: if your project is name "My awesome Git project", name your repository `my-awesome-git-project`
+    > Example: if your project is name "My awesome Git project", name your repository `my-awesome-git-project`.
   - write a description
-    >
+    > Usually a single sentence.
   - select "Private"

     ![](./imgs/new-repo/Capture3.PNG)